 What are the expectations for APLPJ’s staff editors?

 Mandatory training sessions will be held on a weekend early in the fall semester.
 Staff editors should also anticipate dedicating 16 hours during their first month next year to journal obligations, after which you are free to work on edits during your own time.
 Journal staff receive 1 credit per semester towards their degree and should anticipate adding the APLPJ “class” to their existing schedule once they have received an offer.

-Contact APLPJ staff for more information by June 1 at email@example.com.
+Interested in applying?
+Contact the APLPJ Executive Board for more information at email@example.com.